Tour Review: Gray Line Neuschwanstein & Linderhof Royal Castle and Oberammergau Tour from Munich

 From Munich, we glide by smoothly across the pretty German countryside as the guide talks knowledgeably about Bavaria and its immensely diverse landscape.
 She tells us about Bavarian traditions and we’d just missed one of the most colourful customs called Almabtrieb – every autumn the cows make a procession through the village, adorned with cowbells.
 The lead cow is decked out with a headdress of plaited twigs, flowers and ribbons to indicate that all the animals have come safely through the Alpine summer.
 Of course, much music, dancing and excellent Bavarian beer accompanies this celebration.

 It’s interesting trivia like this that makes it worth having a guide, instead of burying your nose in a guidebook.
-She answered many questions and had plenty of anecdotes to share, even if her delivery was a bit dry.
+She answered many questions and had plenty of anecdotes to share.
 When she went around the bus collecting entry ticket money to the castles (both castles € 23), some preferred to only enter Neuschwanstein.

 Travellers may be missing a trick here if they skip Linderhof entirely on their visit to Bavaria.
 Its immaculate grounds have a romantic appeal and make for great selfies (though poor shy King Ludgwig II might be turning in his grave as I say this).
 Influenced by French architecture, the rooms are sumptuous and the park combines elements of the French Baroque garden and the English landscape garden.